-- Keep a phone, tablet, diary or daily planner to record an appointment, deadline and idea.
+- Keep a phone, tablet, diary, or daily planner to record an appointment, deadline, and idea.

-- Set a designated time for handling interruptions, employee conferences and other matters and urge people to wait until that time except in urgent cases.
+- Set a designated time for handling interruptions, employee conferences, and other matters and urge people to wait until that time except in urgent cases.

 2. Prioritize wisely.

-- As you organize your to-do list, prioritizing is key to successful time management at work.
+As you organize your to-do list, prioritizing is key to successful time management at work.
 Start by finishing tasks you shouldn’t do in the first place.
-Then identify the three or four most important tasks and do them in the first manner – that way, you make sure that you complete the required work.
+Then identify the three or four most important tasks and firstly do them – that way, you make sure that you complete the required work.
 Evaluate your to-do list and make sure that you have organized it based on its urgency rather than the importance of a task.
 Important responsibilities support the achievement of your goals, while immediate responsibilities require immediate attention and are linked to the achievement of someone else’s goals.
 When we really should focus on activities that support our business goals, then we must let them dominate immediately.
 To avoid this disadvantage, use one of the time management tips for the work found in Stephen Covey’s book First Things First.
 He provides the following time management matrix, known as the Eisenhower Matrix, as an organizational tool for prioritizing tasks based on these ideas of importance and urgency.

 - Important and urgent: These tasks have significant deadlines with high urgency – complete them immediately.

 - Important but not urgent: These items are important, but do not require immediate action and should include a long-term development strategist.
 Try to spend most of your time in this quarter.